 - 1. Open the PDF document you want to split. - 2.
 Choose Organize > Split, or right-click on the target page thumbnails and choose Split Document in the context menu. - 3.
-In the Split Document dialog box, enter the maximum number of pages or file size after splitting, or choose whether to split by the top-level bookmarks if the document has bookmarks.
-You can also specify the specific page range you want to split by in the current PDF. - 4.
-Select Blank Page, and the document will be split each time a blank page is encountered.
-Blank pages will be discarded when splitting. - 5.
-(Optional) Click Select More Files... to split more files using the splitting setting in the step above. - 6.
-Click Output Options to specify the storage location, the file names, and other settings. - 7.
+In the Split Document dialog box, choose one of the options for the Split documents by item to specify how you want to split the current PDF document. - Number of pages: Set the maximum number of pages for each document generated during the splitting. - File Size: Set the maximum file size for each document generated during the splitting. - Page Range: Manually type the specific page ranges you want to split the current PDF by. - Top-Level Bookmarks: Split by the top-level bookmarks if the current document includes bookmarks. - Blank Page: Split the current PDF document each time a blank page is encountered.
+Blank pages will be discarded when splitting. - 4.
+(Optional) Click Select More Files... to split more files using the splitting setting in the step above. - 5.
+Click Output Options to specify the storage location, the file names, and other settings. - 6.
 Click OK.